OwenTourlamain/ACE/README.md

 - Extras:
   Extension module template included, as well as a simple example extension, calibrate.py.
 Move this file to ext to load it into ACE-NG.
+An example panorama file has also been included here.

 Acknowledgements:
-- lib/au:
+- lib/au/*, and bin/*:
   Provided by Dr. Laurence Tyler, used without modification.

 - lang/cy-GB.json:
   File created by the author, translation services provided by James Cox (jsc12@aber.ac.uk)

+- Remaining files:
+  Created solely by the author